 “And the absolute way to improve the image of schooling would be to create laws to prevent these things from happening.”

-Coleman said the coalition has recommended that states require home schooled children to meet with "mandatory reporters" such a doctors and certified teachers.
+Coleman said the coalition has recommended that states require home-schooled children to meet with “mandatory reporters” such as doctors and certified teachers.
 The nonprofit has also advocated routine checks for criminal records and cases involving child protective services.

 “The thing about home schooling is you have some really extreme haves and have nots,” she said.
 “Some home schooling families do more than an excellent job.
 Their kids are taking college classes in high school, innovative curriculum and getting to travel.”

-And then there are cases like Sandcastle Day School.
+And then there are cases like Sandcastle Day School and the home of Ina Rogers and Jonathan Allen in Fairfield.

 But Scott Woodruff, senior counsel with the Home School Legal Defense Association, said home schooling is not a risk factor for child abuse.
 A higher level of regulation would not help children, he added.